Angelina Ballerina (TV series)

 Angelina Ballerina is a British animated preschool children's television series based on the Angelina Ballerina series of children's books by author Katharine Holabird and illustrator Helen Craig.
-The series is produced by HIT Entertainment with animation production by Grand Slamm Children's Films, and aired on CITV for two seasons from 2001-2003, with three direct-to-video specials following afterward.
+The series is produced by HIT Entertainment with animation production by Grand Slamm Children's Films, and aired on CITV for two series from 2001–03, with three direct-to-video specials following afterward.
 The series centres on a young mouse named Angelina Mouseling who loves dancing ballet, her family, and her classmates.
 Finty Williams performed the voice of Angelina and her mother Judi Dench performed the voice of Miss Lilly.

-A CGI revival series: Angelina Ballerina: The Next Steps, which continued where the series left off; aired for two seasons from 2009-2010.
+A CGI revival series: Angelina Ballerina: The Next Steps, which continued where the series left off; aired for four series from 2009–2010.